-The New Bedford Coalition to Save Our Schools (NBCSOS) is primarily made up of New Bedford families, students, and educators.
+The New Bedford Coalition to Save Our Schools (NBCSOS) is a grassroots organization primarily made up of New Bedford families, students, and educators in New Bedford and the Greater New Bedford area.

-NBCSOS is committed to protecting public education and strengthening our schools and community.
-The mission is to create caring schools that work to support the physical, social, and emotional development of all students so that they become creative, compassionate participants who are capable and willing to transform society in the direction of equity.
+NBCSOS is committed to protecting public education and strengthening our schools and our community by building a leader-full movement and effective campaigns.
+The mission of NBCSOS is to create caring schools that work to support the physical, social, and emotional development of all students so that they become creative, compassionate participants who are capable and willing to transform society in the direction of equity.

-Beginning in 2018, the coalition organized a successful resistance against charter expansion.
+In 2018, NBCSOS launched its first campaign and organized a successful resistance against charter expansion.

 NBCSOS held community forums, rallies, small action dialogues, and film screenings of “A Backpack Full of Cash” throughout the city and canvassed homes to discuss public education and privatization.
 But success did not hinge on the sheer number of spaces that NBCSOS created for important dialogue.